How to Start an LLC in Maine (2025 Guide)

 FAQ: Filing Maine LLC Documents

-It typically takes between 25 and 30 business days for LLC filings to be processed by the Maine Secretary of State.
-Keep in mind that this may be expedited for an additional fee ($50 for 24 hour filings and $100 for same business day filings).
+It typically takes between 15 to 20 business days for LLC filings to be processed by the Maine Secretary of State.
+This may be expedited for an additional fee ($50 for 24 hour filings and $100 for same business day filings).

 An LLC is referred to as a “domestic LLC” when it conducts business in the state where it was formed.
 A foreign LLC must be formed when an existing LLC wishes to expand its business to another state.